Xavier Players to Watch Against Pittsburgh - Second Round

 Xavier's Last Game

-In its most recent game, Xavier topped Kennesaw State on Friday, 72-67.
-Its leading scorer was Jerome Hunter with 24 points.
+In its previous game, Xavier beat Kennesaw State on Friday, 72-67.
+Jerome Hunter scored a team-high 24 points (and contributed zero assists and five boards).

 |Name